sudo-sanjeev/otp/README.md

 A comprehensive, reusable React component for OTP (One-Time Password) input fields, designed with interview best practices and real-world usability in mind.

-## 🎯 About This Project

-The OTP component is one of the most commonly asked machine coding questions in React interviews.
-This implementation demonstrates a systematic approach to building production-ready components, focusing on user experience, accessibility, and clean code architecture.

 **GitHub Repository**: [https://github.com/sudo-sanjeev/otp](https://github.com/sudo-sanjeev/otp)

 ## ✅ Milestones